-NOTE: If there is no hot spare disk after rebuilding, it is recommended to install an HDD into the device and set it as a hot spare disk to ensure the array's security and reliability.
+NOTE: If there is no hot spare disk after rebuilding, it is recommended to install a HDD into the device and set it as a hot spare disk to ensure high security and reliability of the array.

-12.2.3 Manually Rebuilding Array
+13.2.3.
+Manually Rebuilding Array